AndreaDiotallevi/motorway/readme.md

 Because of the same reason I have explained above, I have opted to avoid using API Gateway.
 As a Node.js server, I have chosen Express.js since it is already used at Motorway.

+RESTful API design principles:

+-   Since the resource we want to return is a `Vehicle`, the url starts with the resource plural name and id parameter: `/vehicles/:vehicleId`
+-   Since we want to return the state the vehicle was at a given timestamp, the url becomes: `vehicles/:vehicleId/timestamp/:timestamp`
+-   Since it is a query the HTTP method is **GET**

 ### 2.3 Accept stale response by 1 minute

+> Imagine this API endpoint is in a production environment and can be hit multiple times a second.
+It’s acceptable that clients can get a response stale by 1 minute.

 Two options came to mind: